On some trivial source Specht modules: Notation and Preliminaries

 \subsection{Generic Jordan types and Brauer constructions of modules}

-In the subsection, we shall introduce some tools used in the paper.
-Let $C_p$ be a cyclic group of order $p$ and $M$ be an $\F C_p$-module.
-According to representation theory of cyclic groups, all indecomposable $\F C_p$-modules are exactly the Jordan blocks with all eigenvalues $1$ and sizes between $1$ to $p$.
+We shall introduce some tools used in the paper.
+Let $C_p=\langle g\rangle$ be a cyclic group of order $p$ and $M$ be an $\F C_p$-module.
+According to representation theory of cyclic groups, the matrix representations of $g$ on all indecomposable $\F C_p$-modules are exactly the Jordan blocks with all eigenvalues $1$ and sizes between $1$ to $p$.
 So $M$ can be viewed as a direct sum of the Jordan blocks.
 We call the direct sum of the Jordan blocks the Jordan type of $M$ and denote it by $[1]^{n_1}\ldots [p]^{n_p}$, where $[i]$ denotes a Jordan block of size $i$ and $n_i$ means the number of Jordan blocks of size $i$ in the sum.

 Let $E$ be an elementary abelian $p$-group of order $p^n$ with a generator set $\{g_1,\ldots,g_n\}$ and $M$ be an $\F E$-module.
 Let $\K$ denote the extension field $\F(\alpha_1,\ldots,\alpha_n)$ over $\F$ where $\{\alpha_1,\ldots,\alpha_n\}$ is a set of indeterminates.
 Write $u_{\alpha}$ to denote the element $1+\sum_{i=1}^n\alpha_i(g_i-1)$ of $\K E$.
 Note that $\langle u_\alpha\rangle$ is a cyclic group of order $p$ and $M$ can be viewed as a $\K \langle u_\alpha\rangle$-module naturally.
 So the Jordan type of $M{\downarrow_{\langle u_\alpha\rangle}}$ is meaningful and is called generic Jordan type of $M$.
 Wheeler in \cite{WW} showed that generic Jordan type of $M$ is independent of the choices of generators of $E$.
 The stable generic Jordan type of $M$ is the generic Jordan type of $M$ modulo free direct summands.
 Notice that the modules isomorphic to $M$ as $\F E$-modules and $M$ have same generic Jordan type.
 For more properties of generic Jordan types of modules, one may refer to \cite{EFJPAS} and \cite{WW}.